uriel1998/agaetr/README.md

 * Run `parse3.sh` on a semi-regular basis (e.g. a cron job)
 * Run `send.sh` on a semi-regular basis (e.g. a cron job)
 * Profit.

+Items are sent on a first _published_ first out, so slapping as many feeds into this as you like will still result in the first published articles being shared first.

 # Credits and where a lot of this started